quixio/quix-cli/docs/Reference/pipeline/topics/index.gen.md

 ## Overview

-Manage the topics of the local pipeline
+Manage the topics of your local pipeline

 **Aliases:** `topics`, `topic`, `tpc`